estivate/faulkner/README.md

 A small and easy-to-use logging module for Go programs.
 It's focused on:

-* Simplicity ~ easily use it w/o having to add stuff to your brain
+* Simplicity ~ easily for devs to use w/o taking up space in brains
-* Consistent ~ maintain all your logs with the same tools & bash thingies
+* Consistent ~ various app logs can all look the same for sys admins

 It's basically a thin wrapper over Go's `log` package that enables a few additional things that I find useful: